Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 Period cramps are different for everyone, but they’re definitely a really big feeling.
 Some of us even experience them so badly we end up missing out on work and social events because we can’t find relief.

-Period cramps are one of the most predictable signs your period is coming, but they can also happen during your period (usually within the first few days.)
+Period cramps are one of the most predictable period symptoms, but they can also happen during your period (usually within the first few days.)
 It can be difficult to stay focused, feel energized, and be productive when you have them; so finding ways to stay comfortable is important.

 What Do Period Cramps Feel Like?

-If you’ve never experienced cramping before or during your period, it’s time to get a little real so you can learn what to expect.
+If you’ve never experienced abdominal pain or cramping before or during your period, it’s time to get a little real so you can learn what to expect.
 Period cramps can feel similar to the cramping you experience if you have an upset stomach that results in loose stool.

-Period cramps occur in the lower abdomen, on either or both sides, and rarely in the middle.
+Menstrual cramps occur in the lower abdomen, on either or both sides, and rarely in the middle.
 You’ll feel a throbbing pain that may come and go or last for several hours or entire days.
-Pain may come in waves, with brief periods of relief between.
+Menstrual pain may come in waves, with brief periods of relief between.

 Cramps can also feel like: